junxit/us-congress-code/title-42/chapter-7/sec-1395aaa.md

 ## Notes

+2 So in original.
+Probably should be “panels).”

-2 See References in Text note below.
+3 See References in Text note below.

 ### Amendment of Subsection (b)(5)(A)